 This article was updated on May 5th, 2023

 At my clinic, I see dogs suffering from diarrhea on a daily basis.
-While some cases of diarrhea may require veterinary intervention, there are some things that owners can do at home to help.
+While some cases require veterinary intervention, there are some things that owners can do at home to help.

 It’s important to remember that if these recommendations don’t work then you should take your dog to your local veterinarian straight away.